 I’ve used eBay since the 2000s and trust them enough that I am now an affiliate.
 Purchases you make after clicking my links will help contribute to running this website.
 But with that being said, I always try to be honest in my posts and provide good info for you.

 As mentioned earlier, one reason that many people turn away from eBay is because they want to be assured of the quality of what they’re purchasing.
 There are several storefront websites online that specialize in retro games and they are usually run by other collectors that know what they’re doing.
 They (claim to) test and clean their products and stand by the quality.

 But check this out: Most if not all of those stores also have a shop on eBay.
-JJ Games is one example.
-DK Oldies is another one.
-Both sites claim to clean and test their games and stand by their products.
+DK Oldies is one example.
+Pretty much all reputable retrogaming sites claim to clean and test their games and stand by their products.